goschtl/zope/Sandbox/lra/megrok.simpleauth/README.txt

  Introduction
 ==============

+This package provides

+- ZODB-based user CRUD

+- cookie-based login/logout

+- arbitrary user schema

-This package provides a pre-configured PAU with PrincipalFolder, InternalPrincipals (with easily extensible annotations) and SessionLogin(?), and a set of views for user account creation, login, logout etc.
+We do this by providing a pre-configured PAU with PrincipalFolder, InternalPrincipals (with easily extensible annotations) and SessionCredentialsPlugin, and a set of views for user account creation, login, logout etc.

-Calling megrok.setup inside your grok.App class configures all of the above with sensible defaults, but the user schema can be extended and the views overriden.
+Calling simpleauth.setup inside your grok.App class configures all of the above with sensible defaults, but the user schema can be extended and the views overriden.

 ===============